 Symposium on ‘New and Renewable Resources’

-The Department of Electrical and Electronics Engineering organized a symposium on ‘New & Renewable Energy Resources’ on 23rd April 2016, aimed at building the awareness and interest among the students towards renewable energy research.
+The Department of Electrical and Electronics Engineering organized a symposium on ‘New & Renewable Energy Resources’ on 23rd April

 The regional office, Ministry of New and Renewable Energy (MNRE) also participated in the symposium.
 A highly informative talk was delivered by the chief guest Dr. Dharma Ranjan Das, Advisor to the Govt. of India, MNRE.
 He informed about the different Solar Photovoltaic cell projects undertaken by Govt. of India.
 He stated that central govt. has set a target of 165 GW of power to be achieved by the year 2022, out of which 100 GW is to be harnessed from solar energy, 60 GW from wind energy and 5 GW from hydropower.
 Further he gave a detailed description on the roof top PV cell projects in India.
 He added, “Rooftop Solar Photovoltaic power plants installed in 1000 residential buildings in Guwahati is capable of generating 1 MW of power from solar energy every day, which would be very essential to meet the peak load demand of electricity in the city.”

 It is noteworthy to mention that MNRE has launched the scheme of rooftop solar photovoltaic systems with a subsidy of 70 percent on the benchmark cost of the system for the North Eastern region.
 “There are 130 million houses with proper concrete roofs in the country with total potential installation of 25,000 MW capacity rooftop solar power plants”, said Dr. Das.